Nonprofit Storytelling Promotes Fundraising Efforts

-Yet, when 81 nonprofits were surveyed by Georgetown University, almost all (96%) said that nonprofit storytelling is important, but fewer had specific goals for their stories (78%) or felt that their stories met their goals (64 percent).
+Yet, when 81 nonprofits were surveyed by Georgetown University, almost all (96%) said that nonprofit storytelling is important, but fewer had specific goals for their stories (78%) or felt that their stories met their goals (6%).
 On the whole, most didn’t think they told enough stories.
-Only 23 percent were satisfied with the number of stories they produced and shared.
+Only 23% were satisfied with the number of stories they produced and shared.

 In a column about how to develop a storytelling culture, Julie Dixon, of the Center for Social Impact Communication, points out that vibrant storytelling cultures have not just one, but a portfolio of stories told in different ways and from different perspectives.
 Vibrant storytelling also requires multiple storytellers–far more than simply having the CEO share stories of successes and good deeds in her speeches.
 Everyone in the organization should have and share compelling stories.

 Have staff share stories of your nonprofit’s impact